theAids/pantolav.github.io/cloudant-nosql.md

 	```
 We are going to use these two files to populate our database.

-9. Open a new tab and go to `http://mongodb-<your name>.mybluemix.net`.
+9. Open a new tab and go to `http://cloudant-<your name>.mybluemix.net`.

 10. Click `Choose File` and locate the saved file `gagamba.json`.
 Click `Open`.

 11. Click the `Upload` button.
 The inserted database entry is shown at the bottom.

-12. Repeat steps 10 - 11 fo the file `mans_search.json`.
-	>Notice that even though the `mans_search.json` file has an extra field `foreword`, it is still inserted into the database.
-This is because mondodb is a `schema less` database.
-Meaning, the number of field from one entry can differ fron another.
+12.
 <br>

 ####**Analyze how the Object Storage Application works**